 Brooklyn is home to one of the most dynamic cultural scenes in the country, with renowned institutions like the Brooklyn Academy of Music, the Brooklyn Museum, the Brooklyn Public Library, and a host of music venues, art spaces, and theaters.

 To support the existing concentration of established and emerging arts organizations, the City seeks to build a district that will encourage both economic and cultural development with new arts space, streetscape enhancements, and affordable housing.

 The Brooklyn Cultural District—a Mayoral priority and a joint project by NYCEDC, the Department of Cultural Affairs, the Department of Housing Preservation and Development, the Department of City Planning, and the Downtown Brooklyn Partnership—will provide the surrounding Fort Greene area with the space to thrive as a cultural epicenter for years to come.

 NYCEDC and the Department of Cultural Affairs funded the construction of the BAM Fisher Building on the previous "Salvation Army" site adjacent to the BAM Opera House, which was completed and opened in September 2012.
 The 40,000 square foot building is LEED Gold certified and includes a 250-299 seat, flexible performance space; rehearsal, classroom, and workshop space; a rooftop garden; and support offices for BAM's Education & Humanities Program.

 NYCEDC is building a permanent home for the Theatre for a New Audience, an internationally-renowned arts group, with a 299-seat theater, a rehearsal studio, and a public plaza.
-Mayor Bloomberg, Brooklyn Borough President Marty Markowitz, and TFANA broke ground on the new 27,500-square-foot theater in June 2011.
-It will be the first classical theater built in New York City in more than four decades, and is the theater company's first permanent residence.
+Former Mayor Bloomberg, Former Brooklyn Borough President Marty Markowitz, and TFANA broke ground on the 27,500-square-foot theater in June 2011.
+It is the first classical theater built in New York City in more than four decades, and is the theater company's first permanent residence.